Wildlife Observation

 2-3

-From Rivière-du-Loup, set off on a whale-watching excursion in the Saguenay–St. Lawrence Marine Park (back in 2024).
-From June to September, you will see various species of marine mammals as well as many birds.
-You can also observe seabirds on Île du Pot à l’Eau-de-Vie (Brandy Pot Island) and Île aux Lièvres (Hare Island), off Rivière-du-Loup.
+From Rivière-du-Loup, head to Île du Pot à l’Eau-de-Vie (Brandy Pot Island) and Île aux Lièvres (Hare Island) to observe a multitude of seabird species.
 Société Duvetnor, the organization that protects these islands and their bird colonies, offers sea excursions with an interpreter guide.
 You can also hike to the tip of Île aux Lièvres to admire seals basking in the sun.

-If you are a birding enthusiast, be sure to stop along the coast in the Cacouna and L’Isle-Verte sectors as you drive east.
-You will finally arrive at Parc national du Bic, a few kilometres west of Rimouski.
+You will then arrive at Parc national du Bic, just west of Rimouski.
 Harbour and grey seals are one of the park’s main attractions and are easily observable from the shore.
-Seabirds, birds of prey (in the spring) and white-tailed deer are also likely to cross your path in the park.
+Seabirds, birds of prey (in the spring) and white-tailed deer are also likely to cross your path in this park.

 260 km (160 mi.)Rimouski to Carleton-sur-Mer